 The sticky monkey-flower (Mimulus aurantiacus), or bush monkey-flower, grows in the scrub and chaparral from Mendocino to Baja.
 It’s one of three members of the genus Mimulus that you may encounter in the Golden Gate National Parks.
 The bright orange color of the flowers, sticky undersides of the leaves, and shrubby growth habit make sticky monkey-flower easy to distinguish from the red scarlet monkey-flower (M. cardinalis) and the yellow common, or seep-spring, monkey-flower (M. guttatus).

 The stickiness of the leaves and sepals comes from glandular secretions.
 This resin, which makes up almost 30% of the leaf’s weight, helps to lessen the impact of an herbivorous threat: the larvae of specialist butterfly Euphydryas chalcedona.
-Resin production in the leaves fluctuates seasonally with the laying of butterfly eggs whose larvae are raised on the Sticky Monkey Flower plant.
-During the wet season, the larve emerge and begin to feed on the nutritious spring leaves of the evergreen shrub.
+Resin production in the leaves fluctuates seasonally with the laying of butterfly eggs whose larvae are raised on the sticky monkey-flower plant.
+During the wet season, the larvae emerge and begin to feed on the nutritious spring leaves of the evergreen shrub.
 Nutrient levels as well as resin production in the leaves are high during this period of new growth.
 The resin that the larvae consume inhibits their growth, and protects the plant to some degree.
 In the early summer, the plant begins to allocate its energy towards flowering, away from the leaves, and the larvae stop feeding.